Thomasosho/discordBot/README.md

 /user: The bot returns details about the user that ran the command.
-/server: The bot returns the details about the server you and the bot are on including the number of users on the server /age: The bot returns a message to you guessing your age
+/server: The bot returns the details about the server you and the bot are on including the number of users on the server /age: The bot returns a message to you guessing your age /c3helper: Search anything over the internet using google search, it fetches the first 5 results in an array.

 ## Authors